 An endangered species

-Result, the species is now "vulnerable" and "threatened", according to'IUCN (International Union for the Conservation of Nature) and the CITES (Convention on International Trade in Endangered Species of Wild Fauna and Flora).
+As a result, the species is now "vulnerable" and "threatened", according to theIUCN (International Union for Conservation of Nature) and the CITES (Convention on International Trade in Endangered Species of Wild Fauna and Flora).

 A mini expedition

-In return, Steven and I decide to nickname the animal "legong lewd" because of a detail of his anatomy particularly salient.
-We laugh, we joke, we are especially delighted with this exceptional encounter with such a rare animal.
-This mini expedition is a success.
+On the way back, Steven and I decide to nickname the animal "the lecherous dugong" because of a detail of its particularly salient anatomy.
+We laugh about it, we joke, we are especially delighted by this exceptional meeting with such a rare animal.
+This mini-expedition is a success.